apache/cassandra-java-driver/manual/core/configuration/README.md

 Essentially, an option is a path in the configuration with an expected type, for example `basic.request.timeout`, representing a duration.

-#### Profiles
+#### Execution profiles

 Imagine an application that does both transactional and analytical requests.
 Transactional requests are simpler and must return quickly, so they will typically use a short timeout, let's say 100 milliseconds; analytical requests are more complex and less frequent so a higher SLA is acceptable, for example 5 seconds.
 In addition, maybe you want to use a different consistency level.

-Instead of manually adjusting the options on every request, you can create configuration profiles:
+Instead of manually adjusting the options on every request, you can create execution profiles:

 ```
 datastax-java-driver {